anthelix/UdacityNanoEng/README.md

 `Day 10` 2020/01/11 #30DaysOfUdacity #SQL #DEND : Lesson2 of Relational Data Models.
 Denormalized Tables.
 I need to practice!! @BryantW @AntónioB  @LauraT

 `Day 11` 2020/01/12 #30DaysOfUdacity #SQL #DEND : End of the lesson2 of Data Modeling.
 I have read the instructions for Project 1.
 I need knowledge  about Json 🤨.
 Tomorow   I will make my schedule for the few days of work on the Project 1. 🤖 Encouraging @BryantW @AntónioB @Jacinto @LauraT

+`Day 12` 2020/01/13 #30DaysOfUdacity #SQL #DEND : I read the instructions for Project 1 and work about it.
+Encouraging @BryantW @AntónioB @Jacinto @LauraT